 This is a good recommendation for senior life insurance needs such as estate planning, pension maximization, charitable giving or leaving behind a large legacy for your loved ones.

-The key to affordability is the removal of any cash value component that is built into our next recommendation to you.
+The key to the affordability is the removal of the cash value component that is built into our next recommendation to you.

 Whole Life Insurance For Seniors – The Benchmark Policy

-Well, this is the golden oldie of the 3 types of life insurance coverage in this buyers guide.
+Well, this is the golden oldie of the 3 types of life insurance covered in this buyers guide.

 It has it lovers and its haters, believe me.